-At March 31, 2003, Gallagher had no borrowings outstanding under its line-of-credit agreement.
-However, in the event that Gallagher does have borrowings outstanding, the fair value of these borrowings would likely approximate their carrying value due to their short-term duration and variable interest rates.
-The market risk would be estimated as the potential increase in the fair value resulting from a hypothetical one-percentage point decrease in Gallagher's weighted average short-term borrowing rate at March 31, 2003 and the resulting fair values would not be materially different from its carrying value.
+At June 30, 2003, Gallagher had \$9.0 million of short-term borrowings outstanding under its line-of-credit agreement.
+The fair value of these borrowings approximated their carrying value due to their short-term duration and variable interest rates.
+The market risk was estimated as the potential increase in the fair value resulting from a hypothetical one-percentage point decrease in Gallagher s weighted average short-term borrowing rate at June 30, 2003 and the resulting fair value was not materially different from its carrying value.

 Gallagher is subject to foreign currency exchange rate risk primarily from its United Kingdom based subsidiaries that incur expenses denominated in British pounds while receiving a substantial portion of their revenues in U.S. dollars.
 Gallagher does not hedge this foreign currency exchange rate risk.
 Foreign currency gains (losses) related to this market risk are recorded in earnings before income taxes as they are incurred.
-Assuming a hypothetical adverse change of 10% in the average foreign currency exchange rate for 2003 (a weakening of the U.S. dollar), earnings before income taxes would decrease by approximately \$1.7 million.
+Assuming a hypothetical adverse change of 10% in the average foreign currency exchange rate for 2003 (a weakening of the U.S. dollar), earnings before income taxes would decrease by approximately \$3.9 million.
 Gallagher is also subject to foreign currency exchange rate risk associated with the translation of its foreign subsidiaries into U.S. dollars.
-However, it is management's opinion that this foreign currency exchange risk is not material to Gallagher's consolidated operating results or financial position.
-Gallagher manages the balance sheet of its foreign subsidiaries such that foreign liabilities are matched with equal foreign assets thereby maintaining a "balanced book" which minimizes the effects of currency fluctuations.
+However, it is management s opinion that this foreign currency exchange risk is not material to Gallagher s consolidated operating results or financial position.
+Gallagher manages the balance sheet of its foreign subsidiaries such that foreign liabilities are matched with equal foreign assets thereby maintaining a balanced book which minimizes the effects of currency fluctuations.